YingXie24/SQL/1-DigitalBanking-DataAnalytics/1-ImprovingKYC/README.md

 The "pass rate" is defined as the number of customer who pass both Document and Facial similarity checks, divided by the number of customers who attempt the process.

+Each customer hsa up to 2 attempts for the KYC process.

 It is found that the pass rate has decreased substantially in the recent period.

 **This project aims to identify the root causes and solutions causing the decrease in pass rate.**